jadecobra/python_tdd_exercises/source/how_to/make_tdd/make_tdd_environment.rst

 REFACTOR: make it better
 ############################################################################################

-I recommend keeping a list of :ref:`Errors/Exceptions<errors>` you meet as you go through this book to become familiar with them, it helps when you run into them later.
+I recommend keeping a list of :ref:`Errors/Exceptions<errors>` that show up in the terminal_ as you go through this book to know them better, it helps when you run into them later.
 I add a list with :ref:`AssertionError` in ``test_magic.py`` in the :ref:`editor<2 editors>`

 .. code-block:: python
   :linenos: